 CMIN 301 - Preaching: A study of the nature and importance of preaching, and the principles of sermon construction.
 Students are required to preach sermons which they have constructed.
+Prerequisite or co-requisite: BIBL 304

 CMIN 302 - Preaching Practicum: A study of the principles of sermon communication.
 The delivery and content of each student's sermons are evaluated by various techniques, including the use of video and peer appraisal.
-Prerequisite: CMIN 301.
+Prerequisite: CMIN 301